 A section of mid-nineteenth century railway embankment is one of the few surviving elements of railway infrastructure of the Great Southern and Western rail line to Kilkenny.
 It is considered to be of built heritage interest and part of it will be directly and negatively impacted by the proposed route.
 This section of the nineteenth-century railway embankment will be recorded by a suitably qualified archaeologist.
 The proposed route will directly and negatively impact upon a section of the Loughmerans / Dunmore townland boundary.
-This section of the Loughmerans / Dunmore townland boundary will be recorded by a suitably qualified archaeologist, if the boundaries are to be removed.
-No other features of architectural heritage merit will be directly impacted by the proposed road; however there is an indirect visual impact on a folly and a house and farm complex.
+This section of the Loughmerans / Dunmore townland boundary.
+This section of the boundaries are to be removed.
+No other features of architectural heritage merit will be directly impacted by the proposed rout; however there is an indirect visual impact on a folly and a house and farm complex.